csalzano/exfil/README.md

 ### Dependencies

 1. Requires bash 5
-1. Requires sshpass to use ssh passwords instead of key files.
+1. Requires sshpass if you choose to use ssh passwords instead of key files.

 ### Instructions